About the Program

 - Minimum commitment of one (1) full clinic day or two (2) half clinic days a week.
 Because this program is built into the actual clinic schedule, we ask that interns make it their priority to be consistent for their shifts.

-Spring internship applications are now CLOSED.
+Summer internship applications are now CLOSED.
+Fall internships will open this summer.

 The internship process is highly competitive because we only have limited capacity.